-Why compare current accounts with comparethemarket.com
+Why should I compare current accounts with comparethemarket.com?

 We’ll show you various account options including standard accounts, packaged accounts, student accounts, graduate accounts or basic accounts (don’t worry, these are explained below).
 So compare your options with us today.

-It is also worth thinking about how you plan to use your current account.
-Consider your money flow - what amounts you estimate putting in and taking out each month.
+It’s worth thinking about how you plan to use your current account.
+Consider your money flow - what amounts do you estimate putting in and taking out each month.
 Will you need an overdraft?
 Do you move money often?

 What type of current account is right for me?

-Packaged accounts are aimed at customers looking for additional extras on top of what’s available with a standard account.
+- Packaged accounts are aimed at customers looking for additional extras on top of what’s available with a standard account.
 Additional extras such as travel insurance, mobile phone insurance, breakdown cover and cashback are typically available.

-Basic bank accounts are available to anyone.
+- Basic bank accounts are available to anyone.
 They tend to suit people who are unable to qualify for a standard account, perhaps because they have a low credit score or have only recently moved to the UK.

-Overdraft Detail.
-This is how much you will be charged for using the account’s overdraft – based on being £500 in debit.
+Overdraft charges: This is how much you will be charged for using the account’s overdraft – based on being £500 in debit.
 Certain accounts are more generous with their overdraft policies than others.
 If you often find yourself overdrawn at the end of each month, pay close attention to the related charges.